Gandalf: Adaptations

-Ian McKellen portrayed Gandalf in The Lord of the Rings film series (2001–2003), directed by Peter Jackson, after Sean Connery and Patrick Stewart both turned down the role.
-According to Jackson, McKellen based his performance as Gandalf on Tolkien himself:
+Ian McKellen portrays Gandalf in Peter Jackson's The Lord of the Rings film series (2001–2003).
+He was cast after Sean Connery and Patrick Stewart turned down the role.
+McKellen based his performance on Tolkien himself; he consulted audio and video recordings of Tolkien, and brought his speech patterns and mannerisms into his portrayal of Gandalf.

-We listened to audio recordings of Tolkien reading excerpts from Lord of the Rings.
-We watched some BBC interviews with him—there's a few interviews with Tolkien—and Ian based his performance on an impersonation of Tolkien.
-He's literally basing Gandalf on Tolkien.
-He sounds the same, he uses the speech patterns and his mannerisms are born out of the same roughness from the footage of Tolkien.
-So, Tolkien would recognize himself in Ian's performance.

-McKellen confirmed this, and stated that he enjoyed Tolkien's letters and readings from the novels.
+McKellen stated that he enjoyed Tolkien's letters and readings from the novels.
 "I am encouraged by the theatricality of his readings full of rhythm and humour and characterisation.
 Without question Gandalf is like Tolkien but then so, I suspect, are Frodo and Aragorn."

 McKellen received widespread acclaim for his portrayal of Gandalf, particularly in The Fellowship of the Ring, for which he received a Screen Actors Guild Award and an Academy Award nomination, both for best supporting actor.
 Empire named Gandalf, as portrayed by McKellen, the 30th greatest film character of all time.
 He reprised the role in The Hobbit film series (2012–2014), claiming that he enjoyed playing Gandalf the Grey more than Gandalf the White.
 He voiced Gandalf for several video games based on the films, including The Two Towers, The Return of the King, and The Third Age.

 In the prequel series The Lord of the Rings: The Rings of Power, Daniel Weyman portrays a younger version of Gandalf, who is only known as the Stranger until the final episode of the second season, partly because the character functioned as a red herring for the identity of the show's version of Sauron.

 Charles Picard portrayed Gandalf in the 1999 stage production of The Two Towers at Chicago's Lifeline Theatre.
 Brent Carver portrayed Gandalf in the 2006 musical production The Lord of the Rings, which opened in Toronto.

 Gandalf appears in The Lego Movie, voiced by Todd Hanson.
 Gandalf is a main character in the video game Lego Dimensions and is voiced by Tom Kane.

 Gandalf has his own movement in Johan de Meij's Symphony No. 1 "The Lord of the Rings", which was written for concert band and premiered in 1988.

 In Aulis Sallinen's Symphony No. 7, Op.
 71 'The Dreams of Gandalf', the Gandalf theme has the note sequence G-A-D-A-F, "Gandalf" as far as can be formed with the notes A to G. The result is a "striving, rising theme".